Skip to main content

 That word, ‘ordinary’, is an interesting one.
 Because oftentimes, the art that we are talking about—let’s call it the art of everyone—happens to be made by people who can only truthfully be described as extraordinary.

 These artists don’t have degrees, but they might have visions or compulsions; they are transcendent scientists, self-taught architects, and citizen inventors; sometimes, they are dedicated followers of personal belief systems, or producing art from inside a hospital or prison.
 Some create their own visual folklore to sit alongside (or challenge) established histories of culture and place.
 ‘Our museum stretches, I hope, the possibility of who has the right to be considered an artist,’ says founder James Brett.
 But of course, not everybody is an artist.
-The collection comprises of the passionate fringe, the outliers who concentrate the human propensity to make and create.
+The collection comprises the passionate fringe, the outliers who concentrate the human propensity to make and create.
 They are simultaneously different, because that kind of intensity and ability is not available to us all (and especially not in the absence of the usual artworld rewards, such as money and cultural cachet), and yet they are also somehow the same, more familiar to us than the big artworld names will ever be.

 This extra/ordinary tension complicates the category ‘art’, in its deepest sense.
 Is art typical, universal, even biological—or is it exceptional?
 Can we place elite art, that which is clearly tied to the desire for social status, next to apparently private forms of creative expression, and call them by the same name?